mfalling/Smiley-Face/README.md

 # Smiley-Face
-Drawing a smiley face in R
+Creating an animated gif of a smiley face plotted in R

 ![alt-text](gifs/smiley2.gif)